$417,239Average Value$267Average Price per Sq Ft43Homes For Sale

 A handful of longstanding restaurants and a grocery store

-A small shopping plaza at the corner of Pony Express Trail and Sly Park Road houses a Safeway and CVS.
+At the corner of Pony Express Trail and Sly Park Road, there’s a small shopping plaza anchored by Safeway and CVS.
 50 Grand Restaurant and Bar is one of only a few eateries in town, serving steak and seafood in an upscale setting.
-Sportsman’s Hall was first established as a hotel and restaurant in the 1850s.
+Sportsman’s Hall is another spot, first established as a hotel and restaurant in the 1850s.
 Though no longer active as a hotel, the business is still a staple of the area, serving American fare with rustic décor.
-Locals need to drive to Sacramento or Lake Tahoe for more serious retail shopping.
+Locals drive to Sacramento or Lake Tahoe for more retail options.

 Safeway resides in one of Pollock Pine's small shopping plazas.